jkibort928/hs-ttp/README.md

 # INSTALLATION
 - Install ghc using ghcup if you haven't already
 - Run 'make' in the repo directory
-- You now have a binary for spoober located at src/bin/Main
+- You now have a binary for the server located at src/bin/Main
 - Move and rename src/bin/Main as you like

 # USAGE